crisner/arcade-game/README.md

 - Player can restart the game anytime during the game or after completing current game by clicking on the restart text at the bottom of the screen
 - Player can keep track of lives remaining from the number of red hearts on the bottom of the screen

+## How to get started
+- Clone the repository or download as zip file
+- Open the index.html file in your browser(preferably chrome) to start playing

 ## Tools used
 - HTML5 canvas
 - Javascript/es6